PKU-Alignment/Safe-Policy-Optimization/README.md

 ## Ethical and Responsible Use

-SafePO aims to benefit safe RL community research, and is released under the [Apache-2.0 license](https://github.com/PKU-MARL/Safe-Policy-Optimization/blob/main/LICENSE).
+SafePO aims to benefit safe RL community research, and is released under the [Apache-2.0 license](https://github.com/PKU-Alignment/Safe-Policy-Optimization/blob/main/LICENSE).
 Illegal usage or any violation of the license is not allowed.

-## PKU-MARL Team
+## PKU-Alignment Team

 The Baseline is a project contributed by PKU-Alignment at Peking University.
 We also thank the list of contributors of the following open source repositories:
 [Spinning Up](https://spinningup.openai.com/en/latest/), [Bullet-Safety-Gym](https://github.com/SvenGronauer/Bullet-Safety-Gym/tree/master/bullet_safety_gym/envs), [Safety-Gym](https://github.com/openai/safety-gym).